Migrating toward Happiness

 The story of Tara bringing the bible to Budapest reached newspapers across the globe, from Mexico to South Africa, Malaysia, Singapore, Ireland, France and even Qatar.
 Read Tara's article "The Magic of Dreams" which was published in Irish America Magazine, and more about Harry Houdini on the blog Wild About Harry.

-A new music series has launched on IRISH TV and Sky 191 with host Cathy Maguire airing Mondays at 8pm/Thursdays at 11pm in Ireland and online at www.irishtv.ie.
-Tara's band appears August 29 and September 1.
+Tara's band appeared in a new music series launched on IRISH TV and Sky 191 with host Cathy Maguire in Ireland and online at www.irishtv.ie.

 Filmed in the New York neighborhood of Sunnyside, Queens, the show features Irish musicians living and performing in the Big Apple.